lamva112/fcj2024-workshop2/content/6-createService/6.1-createNewStack/_index.md

 ---
-title: "Create a New Stack for Product Service"
+title: " Create a New Stack for Product Service"
 date: "`r Sys.Date()`"
 weight: 1
 chapter: false